pgmmpk/quick-to-hear/akathist.md

 Rejoice, contentment for the chorus of virgins, inspiring love of the eternal Bridegroom.

-<span class="small">Rejoice, powerful champion in the relentless war against the passions of the flesh.</span>
+<span class="smaller">Rejoice, powerful champion in the relentless war against the passions of the flesh.</span>

 Rejoice, vigilant guardian of monastic habitations.